laurentperrinet/Perrinet20PredictiveProcessing/README.md

 illusion is called [apparent
-motion](https://en.wikipedia.org/wiki/Beta_movement) and can persist over a relatively long range (superior to the characteristic size of the RF of a neuron in primary visual cortex, V1).
+motion](https://en.wikipedia.org/wiki/Beta_movement) and can persist over a relatively long range (superior to the characteristic size of the RF of a neuron in the primary visual cortex, V1).
 Similarly to the study above for the FLE, it is believed that this long-range Apparent Motion (lrAM) can be explained by predictive processes.
 Due to the dynamical characteristics of lrAM, a neural implementation of this illusion may